 All proceeds from this event supports the Pelican Island National Wildlife Refuge.

-A Celebration of the Treasure Coast’s natural resources and the 110th birthday of Pelican Island National Wildlife Refuge.
-An average of 8,000 people expected.
-Many exhibitors line the sidewalks of Riverview Park, including arts & crafts, environmental, and food vendors.
+A Celebration of the Treasure Coast’s natural resources and the 111th birthday of Pelican Island National Wildlife Refuge.
+Plan to join us in celebrating this anniversary of Pelican Island and the refuge system, and enjoy the many exhibitors, including arts & crafts, environmental, and food vendors.
 Live wildlife shows feature birds of prey and reptiles throughout the day.
 Discounted Pelican Island tours by pontoon boat depart every 45 minutes.
 Special kid’s activities are offered non stop throughout the day.
 An incredible photography display features entries and winners of the festival photography contest.
 A full day of fun and leisure for the whole family.

 This year’s emcee will once again be Teddy Roosevelt, aka Joe Wiegand.
 Mr. Wiegand has studied President Roosevelt extensively and has re-enacted Theodore Roosevelt in Chatauqua-style events for many years!
 He is “…A lifelong student of American history, government and foreign policy, Joe is a political science graduate of The University of the South in Sewanee, Tennessee, and a former graduate assistant at the Center for Governmental Studies at Northern Illinois University in DeKalb, Illinois.”